narrowin/ot-labs-docs/docs/Container101.md

 **Lightweight**
 You can run multiple PLCs, switches, and tools on your laptop without it melting.
 Containers use much less memory and CPU than traditional virtual machines.

+## GitHub Free Plan: What You Get

+This workshop leverages GitHub's free plan, which provides powerful tools for learning and development at no cost.

+### GitHub Codespaces

+**What are Codespaces?**
+Cloud-based development environments that run in your browser.
+Think of it as a complete computer with VS Code, Docker, and all workshop tools pre-installed, accessible from anywhere.

+**Free Plan Includes:**

+- 120 core-hours per month
+- 15 GB storage
+- 4-core machines available

+**For this workshop:**
+A 4-core Codespace runs this entire lab environment.
+120 hours means you can run the lab for multiple full days each month at no cost.

+### Private Repositories

+**What you get for free:**

+- Unlimited private repositories
+- Unlimited collaborators
+- Full version control and collaboration features

+### GitHub Copilot

+**What it is:**
+AI-powered coding assistant that helps you write code, understand configurations, and troubleshoot issues.

+**Free for:**

+- Students (verified via GitHub Student Developer Pack)
+- Maintainers of popular open-source projects
+- Free trial available for everyone

+**For this workshop:**
+Copilot can help you understand topology files, write automation scripts, and debug network configurations.
+Especially useful when extending labs after the workshop.

+### Why This Matters for OT Professionals

+You get enterprise-grade development tools without cost.
+No budget approval needed to start learning and experimenting with OT security labs.

+Run complete industrial network simulations in the cloud, accessible from any device.
+Perfect for learning at your own pace, wherever you are.

+### Security Notice: Production Data

+**Never use production or company data with Codespaces or Copilot.**

+GitHub Codespaces runs in the cloud.
+GitHub Copilot processes code to provide suggestions.
+While GitHub has security measures in place, your organization's security policies likely prohibit uploading sensitive data to external services.

+**Do not use:**

+- Real PLC configurations from your plant
+- Actual network diagrams with real IP addresses
+- Production passwords or credentials
+- Company-specific code or configurations
+- Any data covered by NDAs or confidentiality agreements

+**This workshop uses only simulated, generic lab data.**
+Perfect for learning without security concerns.

+If you need to work with real company data, use local development environments on company-managed infrastructure, not cloud services.

 ## Containers vs Virtual Machines: What You Need to Know

 You might be familiar with virtual machines (VMs).
 Containers are similar but much lighter.